 Los Angeles Modification of Orders Attorney

 Many family court orders are modifiable.
 For example, child support, child custody, and spousal support orders are all subject to modification if certain conditions have been met.
 If you believe your circumstances justify modifying your current family court orders, contact us to discuss your case.
-The Berenji & Associates divorce lawyers have 20 years experience petitioning for and defending against modifying orders.
+Attorney Hossein Berenji has 20 years experience petitioning for and defending against modifying orders.
 Call our Los Angeles modification attorneys today for a free consultation.

 Modification of Orders Overview

 To modify most orders, you must show a substantial change in circumstances.
 The trial court judge has broad discretion in determining whether you have met this requirement.

 For example, in a child support hearing a substantial change in circumstances would be losing a significant portion of your income.
 One exception to this standard is modifying visitation orders, which uses the “best interests of the child” standard and requires a lesser showing.

 Cost is an important consideration prior to modifying orders.
 Therefore, it’s often best to reach out to the other parent to see if things can be resolved with minimal judicial involvement.
 Once you stipulate to an agreement, you submit it to the court so that a new order is entered into judgment.